divishakh/ide/docs/prd.md

 - Dropdown menu for project selection with smooth transitions
 - **Interactive input area** that slides in or expands when code requests input
 - **Real-time file list updates** with smooth animations when new files are added
+- **Share button with modal dialog** for link generation and mode selection
 \n### 5.6 Overall Aesthetic
 - Premium, handcrafted appearance that avoids AI-generated look
 - Attention to detail in spacing, alignment, and visual balance